minio/operator/proposals/upgrade.md

         2. If no pod is running the older version operator jumps to step 5
     3. Minio uses the Operator APIs to fetch the binary image
     4. Failures:
-        1. OperatorPodRestart: Goes back to step 3
+        1. Operator pod restart: Goes back to step 3
-        2. Minio Pod Restart:
+        2. Minio pod restart:
             1. New pod runs new version
             2. Either quorum will run the new version or old.
 4. Operator issues the command to switch binary once all the minio pods have the new binary.